Tutorial: Performing web editing using data from an enterprise geodatabase

 If you've just installed ArcGIS Server, consider reading the following before you begin this tutorial:

 - For details on how to configure your ArcGIS Server site, see the Getting started after installation section of the help.

 - If you are new to enterprise geodatabases and database management, see A quick tour of administering geodatabases.

 - If you don't have any prior experience with feature services, see What is a feature service?

 Set up an enterprise geodatabase

-Feature services require an enterprise (ArcSDE) geodatabase.
+Feature services can be published using data from an enterprise geodatabase.
 That's because enterprise geodatabases are designed to be edited simultaneously by multiple users, which is the situation you'll encounter in this tutorial.
-ArcSDE supports a variety of database platforms, such as PostgreSQL, SQL Server, and Oracle.
+Enterprise geodatabases support a variety of database platforms, such as PostgreSQL, SQL Server, and Oracle.

 For the purposes of this tutorial, you'll need to set up an empty enterprise geodatabase to store the features you create and edit.
-If you've already installed a database platform compliant with ArcSDE and have an empty geodatabase set up, skip ahead to the next section.
+If you've already installed a supported database platform and have an empty geodatabase set up, skip ahead to the next section.
 If you don't, you'll need to create a new enterprise geodatabase by installing an appropriate database platform on your machine.
 Before doing so, make sure that your operating system and license level of ArcGIS Server and ArcGIS for Desktop support the database platform you want to install.
-For more information on system and licensing requirements, see the ArcGIS 10.1 for Server functionality matrix or contact your Esri representative.
+For more information on system requirements, see the ArcGIS System Requirements.
+For more information on licensing requirements, see the ArcGIS 10.3 for Server functionality matrix or contact your Esri representative.